silbinarywolf/contact-site/docs/en/DEVELOPING_AND_CONTRIBUTING.md

 Error checking TLS connection: Host is not running
 ```
 ![A screenshot of VirtualBox, with a virtual machine right-clicked and hovering over the "Headless Start" menu option](images/vbox-start-virtual-machine.png)
-*A screenshot of VirtualBox, with a virtual machine right-clicked and hovering over the "Headless Start" menu option*

 2) Start the PostgresSQL server in detached mode (-d) and to just immediately show me the logs.
 I do things this way so that if you close the console window running, your SQL server will continue to run in the background.
 ```